 Through a very convoluted story that starts in my youth and journeys through Australia, I became acquainted with the largest Doctor Who convention in the US in its seventh year.
 On the eighth year I began volunteering and we recently completed our 30th year.
-I have volunteered as the Director for Operations and one of five members of the Board of Directors for Gallifrey One the past six years.
-I currently oversee eight departments and am directly responsible for 20+ vendors in our Dealers Hall including contracts and policies.
+I volunteered as the Director for Operations serving as one of five members of the Board of Directors for Gallifrey One for eight years.
+This involved overseeing eight departments and responsibility for 20+ vendors in our Dealers Hall including contracts and policies.

 Navy Veteran aka Squid

 As a Fire Controlman, I served on board the USS Hoel (DDG-13,) working with the gun computer systems, and aboard the USS Antietam (CG-54,) as an AEGIS ORTS weapon system technician.
 I was able to travel the world, eat exotic foods, and see amazing places while learning discipline and attention to detail.
 This also started my career working on computer systems and learning the fine art of troubleshooting.